Qiskit/qiskit/CONTRIBUTING.md

 authorship, as required by the [Contributor License Agreement (CLA)](https://qisk.it/cla) that you signed (or will sign) on your first contribution to Qiskit.

+Any use of generative tooling to produce code or public communications (for example, comments or pull-request descriptions) must be disclosed in the pull-request description.
+You can say:

+> LLM disclosure: ChatGPT with GPT-5.4 was used to help write the pull request description.

+or

+> LLM disclosure: Claude Opus 4.6 was used to generate initial prototypes, which I then modified.

-All non-trivial generated code must be clearly marked with code comments that:
+All non-trivial generated code must be clearly marked inline with code comments that:

 - include the name and version of the model and tool used;
 - indicate the start and end of the generated code.